LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Json Import**: You cannot paste Json directly across the table, rows, or columns.
 You can paste Json into single cells for certain Object fields, Animation Curves, and Gradients with the caveat being that the Json was copied from the Inspector or Scriptable Sheets Window.
 You can copy to Json, save to a Json file, or import from a Json file you exported.
 - **JsonDotNet Converters**: JsonDotNet converters do not apply, such as `JsonConverter(typeof(StringEnumConverter))`.
 For String to Enum conversion, enable the "Use String Enums" setting.
 - **Numeric Fields**: `uint` and `ulong` numeric fields are only supported on Unity versions 2022.1 and later.
-- **Session Persistence**: The state of each Scriptable Sheets window has several values that are preserved, including selectable asset types, selected asset type, selected object type, pinned object types, and other fields.
+- **Session Persistence**: The state of each Scriptable Sheets window has several values that are preserved, including selectable asset types, selected asset type, selected Object type, pinned Object types, and other fields.
 The state will be forgotten when you close the window.
 If you exit Unity, it will attempt to preserve the states of each window.
 The saved session will try to persist when the assembly recompiles, but cannot handle every possible change given the reflective nature of the tool.
 Especially if you added/removed a type, it might reset the window or swap an index within the UI.
 - **Settings Persistence**: Settings between sessions are not persisted in Unity versions prior to 2020.1.
 For this reason, we recommend Unity 2020.3 and up.
 - **Use String Enums**: Use String Enums does not apply to flagged enums unless it's a single value and you prefix the name with 'Enum:'.